TanishtaVarman/Forensic-Workspace/README.md

 # Forensic-Workspace

-This project was a basic online workspace for forensic officers or crime investigators to store and view the cases they have handled in an organised manner.
-Built with React and Cloud Firebase for storing.
+A comprehensive online workspace designed for forensic officers and crime investigators to store, organise, and manage their cases efficiently.
+Built with React and Firebase for secure, real-time data management.
+For testing purposes, create a new account using the signup feature or contact the repository maintainer for demo credentials.
+No user can log in without signing up; for easier use and immediate access with the given firebase credentials, this is the user's details:
+#### name: Tanishta Varman
+#### ID: 203203456123
+#### Password: ABCD123@.

 ## Frontend :
 - React.js